cburdine/materials-ml-workshop/_sources/neural_networks/neural_network_applications.md

 * Increase `n_epochs` if the validation set has not yet converged to a plateau; decrease it if the validation loss starts to increase.
 * Increase `batch_size` if the model training is too slow.
 (This will only increase training speed up to a point).
-* Decrease `lr` if the training set loss has reached a plateau or is varying too much between epochs.
+* Decrease `lr` if the training set loss is varying too much between epochs or starts increasing.
 * Increase `wd` if the training error drops much faster than the validation set error (a consequence of overfitting).
 Your goal should be to avoid overfitting while achieving the lowest possible validation error during the last epoch.
 However, if `wd` is set too high, the model may slightly underfit the data.

 You might also consider changing the overall model architecture (e.g.,increasing/decreasing the number of layers or layer sizes if the model is underfitting/overfitting).